xuhuifan/SE_HP/README.md

 # SE_HP

-Implementation Code for "Hawkes Process with Stochastic Exogenous Effects for Continuous-Time Interaction Modelling".
+Implementation Code for **Hawkes Process with Stochastic Exogenous Effects for Continuous-Time Interaction Modelling**.

 SE_HP_PP.jl is the main code for Hawkes Process with Poisson Process distributed changepoints (Full SE-HP)